Black Fives: Washington and New York origins

+The Harlem Renaissance was one of the most prominent all-Black basketball teams during the Black Fives Era.
+Founded in the early 1923 in Harlem, New York City, the team quickly gained recognition for their exceptional skill, athleticism, and unique style of play.
+They had an all-time record of 2588 wins and 529 losses.

 Early days

 By the 1912–13 season, inter-city competition had become a staple of the black game.
 No longer did facing the best teams mean making a three-day trip to Washington or New York.
 Inter-city competition had grown in just four seasons into an expanding network of towns and cities that also included Philadelphia, Pittsburgh, Newark, Baltimore and Atlantic City, and the college campuses of Howard, Hampton and Lincoln.
 In a few more seasons, the network would extend into the Midwest and New England.

 The black game also had begun to develop a deeper pool of talent.
 At Harlem's St. Christopher Club, where teams were said to have the luxury of practicing "two hours a day regularly", the seeds already had been sown for the next great New York team.
 At Hampton University in Virginia, another outstanding college team was in the making under the direction of physical educator Charles Holston Williams.
 At the same time, a boom in the construction of YMCAs for black men was under way, which would have a profound impact on the training of young players in cities throughout the country.

 But in 1913, the black game's two best teams were the Howard Big Five and Pittsburgh's champion Monticello Athletic Association.
 The Howard University team clearly had more talent and greater cohesion, with most of its stars having played four seasons together.
 George Gilmore was the best center in the black game, Ed Gray was the best defender, and Hudson Oliver was probably the second-best player overall.

 The title of best player overall belonged to Monticello's Cum Posey.
 According to some, Posey stood shoulder to shoulder with Paul Robeson, John Henry Lloyd, Oscar Charleston and other great black baseball and football players as the finest athlete of his generation.
 "Giants crumpled and quit before the fragile-looking Posey", recalled W. Rollo Wilson of the Pittsburgh Courier in the late 1920s.
 "He was at once a ghost, a buzz saw, and a 'shooting fool'.
 The word 'quit' has never been translated for him."